-With the exception of Runway 17R/35L's Taxiway system, the entire taxiway system at GFK operates with Medium Intensity Taxiway Lighting (MITL).
-Runway 17R/35L's taxiway Alpha (A) and associated entrance taxiways are equipped with High Intensity Taxiway Lighting (HITL).
+Except for Runway 17R-35L's Taxiway system, the entire taxiway system at GFK operates with Medium Intensity Taxiway Lighting (MITL).
+Runway 17R-35L's taxiway Alpha (A) and associated entrance taxiways are equipped with High Intensity Taxiway Lighting (HITL).
 It is recommended the airport continue to maintain the MITL system on the airfield, as well as the HITL system on Taxiway A.